 Ironically, you’ll learn to ignore any dates printed on the jar and instead decode the style of the logo to find out how old your jar is.

-14. Repurpose old jars to use them to freshen the scent in your car.
+14. Repurpose old jars to freshen the scent in your car.

 Use a hammer and large nail to punch holes into the lid of your mason jar.
 Add wax to the jar and replace the lid.